interactivedatacomics/interactivedatacomics.github.io/documentation.md

 ### Panels
 Comics are presented as a series of panenls.
 Panels can be `.svg` or `.png`.
 Panels are loaded within their specific array `panels`.

-The ``"id"`` should be a positive integer, this number will be used to indicate this panel in the operations.
+Each panel has an ``id"`` should be a positive integer, this number will be used to indicate this panel in the operations.
-Make sure the image is ``".svg"`` or ``".phg"``, and the ``"url"`` should be a direct url to the image, you can upload your image folder in your own GitHub and copy the image url.
+Make sure the image is ``".svg"`` or ``".png"``, and the ``"url"`` should be a direct url to the image, you can upload your image folder in your own GitHub and copy the image url.

 #### Code example
 ```json